jonathan1440/weather-app/README.md

 - UnityPlayer.dll
 - weather-view-build.exe

-This repoistory explains how I'm getting the weather data: https://github.com/jonathan1440/Get-Weather-Data
+This repoistory explains how I collected the weather data I use in this simulation: https://github.com/jonathan1440/Get-Weather-Data

 **Using:**